rmorshea/labox/docs/src/concepts/storables.md

 # Storables

-Storables define the shape of the data that's saved and loaded by Lakery.
+Storables define the shape of the data that's saved and loaded by Labox.
 Try these
 implementations:

 - [Pydantic models](../integrations/3rd-party/pydantic.md)